NanDotWang/Networking/README.md

 - Decentralized requests

 - Result enum

-- Dynamic framework
 ```

 ## How to use
 ```
 - Try it out in Networking.playground
-or
-- Add the dynamic framework to your project or
-- Drag all the .swift files into your project
 ```

 ## Example